webforj/webforj-docs/docs/routing/state-managmenet.md

 ## Saving and restoring state in browser history

-In addition to updating the URL, it is possible to save arbitrary state objects in the browser's history stack.
+In addition to updating the URL, it's possible to save arbitrary state objects in the browser's history.
 This means you can stash additional data related to the current view (for instance: form inputs, filters, etc.) without embedding them directly into the URL.

 ### Example: Saving selection state